X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 * `$030E`: Y Register
 * `$030F`: Status Register/Flags

 When the routine is over, the CPU registers will be loaded back in to these locations.
-So you can read the results of a machine language routine by PEEKing these locations.
+So you can read the results of a machine language routine by [`PEEK`](#peek)ing these locations.

 **EXAMPLE of the SYS statement:**